jaedyno15/ctf_writeups/_posts/UMDCTF/2023-04-30-whos-that-pokemon-UMDCTF.markdown

 Notes: I went in with a basic understanding of android development but no practice with it for CTFs, I referenced this writeup by [Harshit Maheshwari][reference writeup] and they go much more in-depth about the tools to use and good practices for reverse engineering apk files.

 I did not get around to looking at this category until the final day and I knew a major patch had been issued.
-I am not 100% about what it was but after looking at the code, I believe the images that contained the flag were not encoded before.
+I am not 100% about what it was but after looking at the code, I believe the images that contained the flag were not encrypted before.
 This meant that as soon as you opened it in a decompiler and found the image you could get the flag, completely bypassing the actual challenge.
 Now the image is encoded/encrypted so that is no longer a viable option but is still a good one to look out for.